NTIA/scos-sensor/README.md

 Glossary
 --------

-In this section, we'll go over the high-level concepts used throughout this repository.
-Many of these concepts map to endpoints detailed in the [API Reference](#api-reference).
+In this section, we'll go over the high-level concepts used by `scos-sensor`.

  - *action*: A function that the sensor owner implements and exposes to the API.
 Actions are the things that the sensor owner wants the sensor to be